 Connie Lawson is Indiana’s 61st Secretary of State.
-As Indiana’s Chief Elections Official, she is focused on ensuring integrity and security for our state’s elections.
-Since taking office, Secretary Lawson championed the most sweeping election reforms since photo ID, and has led the effort to clean Indiana’s voter rolls.
+As Indiana’s Chief Elections Official, she is focused on ensuring the integrity and security for our state’s elections.
+Since taking office, Secretary Lawson has championed sweeping election reforms, and has led the effort to clean Indiana’s voter rolls.
 A tireless advocate for increasing Indiana’s financial literacy and protecting Indiana investors, Secretary Lawson educates Hoosiers about smart money decisions and fights for stringent penalties for white collar criminals.
 She has also partnered with Indiana’s motor vehicle industry to ensure the best possible customer service, including prompt title delivery.
 Secretary Lawson is directing substantial innovation and leveraging cutting edge technology to improve how businesses interact with government.

 Secretary Lawson is not just an advocate for election security.
-Secretary Lawson is also working to modernize elections through vote centers.
+She is also working to modernize elections through vote centers.
 As a state Senator, Secretary Lawson authored legislation allowing any county in the state to move to the vote center model.
-As Secretary of State, she’s worked to educate voters and elected officials on the costs saving benefits and convenience of the vote center model.
-Thanks to her leadership, 10 counties have made the decision to join the 7 counties already using vote centers and many more are considering making the switch.
+As Secretary of State, she has worked to educate voters and elected officials on the cost saving benefits and convenience of the vote center model.
+Thanks to her leadership, 26 counties and counting have made the decision to adopt voter centers.

-She’s committed to putting financial criminals behind bars, and believes that stronger financial literacy is the best way to protect Hoosiers from falling prey to scams.
+She is committed to putting financial criminals behind bars, and believes that stronger financial literacy is the best way to protect Hoosiers from falling prey to scams.
 Since taking office, Secretary Lawson has taken on the additional duty of educating not only investors, but educating all Hoosiers on the importance of being financially fit.
-She travels the state speaking with high school students about credit cards and how they impact your future, chatting with senior citizens about how to protect their retirement nest eggs and reaches out to newlyweds about marrying their finances.
+She travels the state speaking with high school students about credit cards and how they impact future financial wellbeing, chatting with senior citizens about how to protect their retirement nest eggs and reaching out to newlyweds about marrying their finances.
 Hoosiers’ financial education is often overlooked, but Secretary Lawson is working to end this cycle by covering the taboo topic of money.

-Putting scam artists behind bars and helping victims take back their stolen funds is still a top priority.
-Since March 2012, Secretary Lawson’s Prosecution Assistance Unit has notched 858 charges against Indiana fraudsters and more than 190 years of prison time.
+Putting scam artists behind bars and helping victims take back their stolen funds is also a top priority.
+Since its inception, Secretary Lawson’s Prosecution Assistance Unit has notched 2,034 charges against Indiana fraudsters and more than 918 years of prison time.
 She secured a multi-million dollar settlement with the Indiana State Teachers Association to repay Hoosier teachers who were defrauded in a Ponzi scheme.
-She put a man Terre Haute in prison for 25 years for swindling his own family.

 She’s also working to modernize the way the state does business by leading an initiative to create a robust, streamlined business development tool that will allow Hoosier entrepreneurs to open for business faster.
 Secretary Lawson is leading the effort to create a business portal that will ultimately serve as businesses’ single point of contact for registration, filing, reporting and making payments across state agencies.
 It will ease the burden and reduce redundancy for Hoosier businesses when it comes to the information and documentation they must provide various state agencies.